andElektro/WiFi-motorheaterstarter/README.md

 # WiFi-motorheaterstarter
-Use Arduino with WiFi, relayboard and tempsensor.
+Use Arduino with WiFi, relayboard, tempsensor and Blynk app.